Medical Management

 Prescribing Information

-For persons with CKD and no diabetes, SGLT2i should be prioritized in patients with ACR > 3 who are already prescribed ACEi/ARB or for patients who are intolerant of ACEi/ARB.
+For persons with CKD and no diabetes, SGLT2i should be prioritized in patients with ACR > 20 mg/mmol who are already prescribed ACEi/ARB or for patients who are intolerant of ACEi/ARB.

 In patients with GFR 20 – 45, consideration could be given to SGLT2i prescribing in the absence of proteinuria.